How To Create A To Do List In WordPress

 Import/Export

-To access this function, click on the ‘Import/Export’ tab in your plugin settings section …
+To access this function, click on the ‘Import/Export’ tab in your plugin settings area …

 Exporting To-Do List Data

-You can export and download your list data settings by clicking on the ‘Download Export File’ …
+To export and download your data settings click on the ‘Download Export File’ …

-As well as exporting list data from the ‘Import/Export’ section, you can also export data by going to your dashboard menu and selecting Tools > Export …
+As well as exporting list data from the ‘Import/Export’ section, you can also export data by going to your WordPress dashboard menu and selecting Tools > Export …

 Importing To-Do List Data

-To import a previously saved to-do list data file, click on the ‘Browse’ button next to the ‘Choose File to Import’ field …
+Importing a previously saved to-do list data file is easy.
+Just click on the ‘Browse’ button next to the ‘Choose File to Import’ field …

-Locate the previously saved to-do list data file and click ‘Open’ …
+Select the file and click ‘Open’ …

-Your file data will be imported.
+The data from the existing to-do file will be imported.

-How To Use The Plugin
+How To Use The Cleverness To-Do List Plugin

-This brings up the ‘To-Do List’ page …
+This brings you to the ‘To-Do List’ screen …

-Adding New To-Do Items To Your List
+Add New Items To Your List

-There are a number of ways to add new to-do items to your list.
+There are several ways to add new to-do items to your list.

 For example, you can add new to-do items from your dashboard toolbar …